 Regular cleaning monthly -six weekly is essential.
 Failure to clean filters can also cause an increase in pressure within the filter tank, which will reduce water flow and ultimately the life expectancy of the unit.

 Cleaning methods will depend upon the filter type.
 Both DE & Sand Filters can be “backwashed” (which is to reverse the flow of water through the filter tank using the multi point valve, and flush the rubbish to waste).

 Cartridge Filters require hosing down regularly, and sometimes need to soak in cartridge cleaning fluid or acid bath solution 9 parts water + 1 part HCL Acid.
 It is also very beneficial to dry the filter cartridge for a few days or to have a second filter cartridge so you can swap them over.

 Regular cleaning of a filter will provide benefits in terms of better water flows for filtration & vacuuming, and, better chlorination, and, better circulation within the pool, due to the increase flow rate.

 In addition to this regular cleaning, periodic service of the filter is recommended to remove any build up of grease and scale.
 This can be arranged through Pool Zone WA.

 The cleaning and maintenance of these automatic system is most important, to ensure that they continue to function up to their designed standards of performance.

-Check and clean the cell, only in accordance with the manufacturer’s recommendations.
+Check the cell for calcium and clean the cell in accordance with the manufacturer’s recommendations.